53rd Tony Awards

 The 53rd Annual Tony Awards was broadcast by CBS from the Gershwin Theatre on June 6, 1999.
-"The First Ten" awards ceremony was telecast on PBS television.
+"The First Ten" awards ceremony, produced in association with Thirteen/WNET New York was telecast on PBS television.
 The show did not have a formal host.

 Eligibility

 Shows that opened on Broadway during the 1998–1999 season before April 30, 1999 are eligible.